-EARLY CHILDHOOD EDUCATION 1 & 2, INTRODUCTION TO TEACHING
+EARLY CHILDHOOD EDUCATION 1 & 2 HONORS, INTRODUCTION TO TEACHING 1 HONORS

 ABOUT THE PROGRAM OF STUDY

-Early Childhood Education 1 course is preparing students to show their understanding of concepts, identify the nature, definitions, purpose of, and rationale for early childhood in a multicultural, democratic society.
-This course will address the whole child which includes, cognitive development, social and emotional development, physical development, and language development as well as the state standards from A1-A43 and the 8 key areas of professional knowledge.
+Early Childhood Education 1 Honors course is preparing students to show their understanding of concepts, identify the nature, definitions, purpose of, and rationale for early childhood in a multicultural, democratic society.
+This course will address the whole child, which includes, cognitive development, social and emotional development, physical development, and language development, as well as the state standards from A1-A43 and the 8 key areas of professional knowledge.

 Early Childhood Education 1 is designed to provide students with an opportunity to actively explore and observe the world of children and prepare them for educational and administrative careers in the field.
 This course provides an in-depth study of career paths, developmentally appropriate practices, curriculum development, safe and healthy learning environments, and collaborative relationships.
 Integration of the Family and Consumer Sciences student organization, Family Careers, and Community Leaders of America (FCCLA), enhances this curriculum.